Static properties of two linearly coupled discrete circuits: Introduction

 \section{Introduction}

-The recent advances in the preparation and control of ultracold atomic gases have fostered the appeareance of a specific subfield, termed Atomtronics~\cite{atomtronics,atomtronicexperimental1}.
-Atomtronics aims at producing the basic tools to develop quantum technologies with ultracold atoms.
-The idea is to mimic the field of electronics with atomic devices, where the carriers are neutral atoms.
-The analog of electronic circuits is to design atomic architectures by coupling simple elements capable of producing complex applications.
-For instance, transfer of quantum properties between different parts of the system or production of entangled states.
-Entanglement is an important feature of quantum many-body systems, that can be used for quantum information processing.
-Atomtronic devices may then be used to simulate intricate quantum systems~\cite{quantumsimulation}, to develop finer sensors and improve our metrological capabilities~\cite{atomtronics}.
+Ultracold quantum gases in closed geometries have become a basic building block of quantum technologies.
+The versatility and high degree of experimental control over the interactions and the geometry of ultracold atoms have made it possible to engineer atomic devices with different types of geometries and couplings, in particular, rings and ladders.
+This experimental progress has boosted the appearance of the emergent field of Atomtronics in quantum technologies~\cite{atomtronics,atomtronicexperimental1,REFEXTRA3,REFEXTRA6,Amico_Roadmap}.
+The aim is to design atomtronic circuits by coupling simple elements capable of producing complex applications with matter waves.
+For instance, quantum transport through different parts of the atomtronic circuit~\cite{REFEXTRA8}, the emulation of superconducting flux qubits used in quantum computing~\cite{Chiorescu}, or production of entangled states.
+Entanglement is an important feature of quantum systems, that can be used for quantum information processing.
+Atomtronic devices may then be used to simulate intricate quantum systems~\cite{quantumsimulation}, to develop finer sensors and improve our metrological capabilities~\cite{atomtronics,REFEXTRA2,REFEXTRA7}.

-We consider as a basic building block of atomtronics technologies a Bose-Hubbard (BH) ring with ultracold bosons.
-The characterization of the ground state properties, correlations, entanglement and energy spectrum of one BH ring, has been investigated in the literature in different physical situations, see for example: for contact interacting repulsive bosons,~\cite{Wu2006,Morales-Molina2012}, with attractive interactions~\cite{Buonsante2006}, the effects of dipolar interaction~\cite{Gallemi2013,Anna2013}, and with two distinct atomic species~\cite{Morales-Molina2012}.
-Moreover, the effects of a tunable tunneling in one BH ring has been also addressed~\cite{gallemi1,gallemi2}.
-Quantized vortices, which are characteristic flux states of superfluid systems in closed geometries, have been also explored in BH rings, see Refs.~\cite{Hallwood2006,Lee2006,Arwas2014,gallemi1,gallemi2,Paraoanu2003} and references therein.
+The characterization of ground state properties, correlations, entanglement and energy spectrum of ultracold bosons in a ring lattice with few sites has been extensively investigated in the literature in different physical situations.
+For instance, with contact interacting repulsive bosons ~\cite{Wu2006,Morales-Molina2012}, and with attractive interactions~\cite{Buonsante2006}; the effects of dipolar interaction~\cite{Gallemi2013,Anna2013}, as well as two distinct atomic species~\cite{Morales-Molina2012}.
+Moreover, the effects of a tunable tunneling in one ring has been also addressed~\cite{gallemi1,gallemi2}.
+Quantized vortices, which are characteristic flux states of superfluid systems in closed geometries, have been also explored in a ring lattice, see Refs.~\cite{Hallwood2006,Lee2006,Arwas2014,gallemi1,gallemi2,Paraoanu2003,Antonio2019} and references therein.